tyan/BCFierForRenga/USERGUIDE.md

 When adding a new View from BCFier Standalone Viewer no viewpoint will be added in the view therefore it will not contain 3D information.

 2D Views are not a feature part of BCF.
-Although the BCFier addins for Revit will support creation of 2D Views (because of the numerous requests) by storing the ID of the view.
-Therefore it will not work with other tools that support BCF (many tools as Solibri or Navisworks don’t even have 2D Views).

 ### Comments ###